Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum fluctuations from adiabatic (WKB) approximation method

-where the first term express the (Minkowskian) renormalized vacuum field fluctuations and the second term describes the dynamical contribution of the renormalized vacuum field fluctuations.
-Now, we can obtain the second (adiabatic) order expression of the proper time $t$ as
+where the first term express the Minkowskian renormalized vacuum field fluctuations, and the second term describes the dynamical contribution of the renormalized vacuum fluctuations, which corresponds to the particle production effects.
+Next let us consider the second (adiabatic) order expression at proper time $t$ as